Diogenes Laertius several times mentions a mysterious unnamed old woman associated with Chrysippus, the third head of

 These words obviously celebrate Chrysippus’ success as a critic of Plato’s Academy and perhaps relate to the arguments contained in some of the books dedicated to Aristocreon, such as his surprisingly extensive writings on the solution to what’s called in the translation above the “Mentiens Argument”, better known today as the Liar Paradox.
 When a person says “I lie”, the puzzle is whether he actually lies or not in doing so.
 If he lies, he speaks truth; if he speaks truth, he lies.
 Epictetus mentions several times in the Discourses that his students are familiar with Chrysippus’ (now lost) answer to this paradox.

 So, cautiously, I’m tempted to speculate as follows… It’s possible Chrysippus’ sister lived in his house and attended to him.
 Chrysippus was born in the city of Soli in Cilicia, so his sister probably also came from Soli.
 They probably had the status of foreign residents (metics) in Athens.
 That normally meant they could not own property in Athens itself, although they may have owned property nearby in Attica.
 Some scholars read the reference to an old woman attending on Chrysippus as being about a slave but there’s some indication that Zeno disapproved of slave-owning, and if they were metics without property, living with their friends, it’s quite possible that he or Chrysippus would have owned no slaves themselves.
 So the old woman may be a family member, most likely the sister of Chrysippus mentioned elsewhere.

 Perhaps she attended his lectures.
 Philosophical discussions in ancient Athens were often held in the gymnasia, which women were strictly prohibited from entering.
-However, the Stoic school was located in the Stoa Poikile, a public building on the edge of the agora or city-centre, to which women were potentially admitted.
+However, the Stoic school was located in the Stoa Poikile, a public building on the edge of the agora or city-centre, to which women were potentially admitted during the Hellenistic period.